 Students in Year 11-13 can expect to have an individual career interview during the year, whilst Junior students will participate in a series of careers education lessons.
-Students across all year levels are encouraged to self-refer as an when the need arises.
+Students across all year levels are encouraged to self-refer as and when the need arises.
 Students can make an appointment through SchoolPoint.
 We also welcome contact with parents and caregivers to discuss students' career needs.

-Ms Sarah O'Neill (Careers Advisor and HOD) 534 7159 ext 761

-Mrs Tascha Corlett (Gateway Co-ordinator) 534 7159 ext 762
+Miss Sarah O'Neill (Careers Advisor and HOD) 534 7159 ext 761 Mrs Tascha Corlett (Careers Advisor) 534 7159 ext 762